 It also features a double basket that can hold up to 0.63 ounces of ground coffee, allowing it to brew a richer and fuller espresso.
 Unlike the Philips 3200 Series Fully Automatic, the 47 ounces water reservoir requires frequent refills.

-- With a weight of 13.2 pounds, it is the most lightweight on our list, making it suitable for carrying around
+- With a weight of 13.2 pounds, it is the most lightweight on my list, making it suitable for carrying around

 - Pre-infusion and the pre-wetting feature ensures even and rich extraction